Donate today to help us protect endangered properties!

 WHAT IS A REVOLVING FUND?

 A revolving fund is a financing tool used traditionally in historic preservation projects.
 In Morgan County’s case, the Endangered Properties Revolving Fund is uniquely designed to protect historic structures AND openspace.
-Now capitalized after the sale of the first project (the Foster-Thomason-Miller House pictured above), the fund will be used to 1) acquire significant and endangered properties that include both historic structures and undeveloped land through donation, purchase, or option agreements, 2) protect the properties with conservation easements or other preservation agreements, 3) market/sell those properties to conservation buyers, and then 4) reinvest the proceeds back into the revolving fund for the next project.
+Initially capitalized at $1m, the fund will be used to 1) acquire significant and endangered properties that include both historic structures and undeveloped land through donation, purchase, or option agreements, 2) protect the properties with conservation easements or other preservation agreements, 3) market/sell those properties to conservation buyers, and then 4) reinvest the proceeds back into the revolving fund for the next project.

 Because the capital in this fund revolves from project to project, this Endangered Properties Revolving Fund will not only protect farms, forests, and front porches for this generation, it will be a tool that future generations can use to sustain their Morgan County.